grey-octopus/project_greenfield/README.md

 ```

 ## Running

-open http://localhost:3000/product_details/25 in a browser of your choice.
+Open http://localhost:7000/product_details/25 in a browser of your choice.
-changing the number at the end of the url will change the product you are viewing.
+Changing the number at the end of the url will update the page with the product you're viewing.

 **make sure that redux devtools are removed from store.js, or the page will only load in a browser with the devtools installed.**